Updated April 16, 2025

 These case studies underscore several key lessons for manufacturers:

-• Regular Security Audits and Updates: Continuously monitoring and updating devices to address new vulnerabilities.
+- Regular Security Audits and Updates: Monitor and update devices to address new vulnerabilities.

 These real-world examples provide a roadmap for manufacturers, emphasizing that securing communication protocols is a dynamic and ongoing process critical to the integrity and trustworthiness of medical devices in our increasingly connected world.